This post has been updated on March 12, 2020.

 A blended learning approach is more interactive and thus more engaging.
 With the use of technology that can reinforce their education on the company and the job, the need for retraining or extended training periods can be cut short or eliminated altogether.
 The time saved may be spent on productive work.

 Frankly speaking, team meetings have lost their purpose over the decades.
 Harvard Business Review surveyed managers from different industries, and 71% admitted that most of their regular meetings end up being a waste of time.
-In many cases, attendees pored over tedious details when a simple note to update everyone on a certain project would have sufficed.
+In many cases, attendees poured over tedious details when a simple note to update everyone on a certain project would have sufficed.

 Now, many companies are cutting down on their face-to-face sessions with virtual platforms where they can communicate and collaborate with employees.
 G-Suite and Slack are among the many useful programs that connect team members even when they aren’t in the same room.